LessWrong: User base

-According to the Community Survey 2023, conducted among 558 users of the forum, the user base consists of 75% cis males and 9.6% cis females, with the rest describing themselves as trans or non-binary.
-Users are in most cases between 20 and 35 years old.
-Almost half of the users are from the United States and most of the remainder are from Western Europe or Canada.
+According to the Community Survey 2023, which received 558 responses, with the number of answers varying by question, respondents to the gender question included 75% cis males and 9.6% cis females, with the rest describing themselves as trans or non-binary, or selecting another category.
+Respondents were mostly between 20 and 39 years old.
+Almost half of the respondents were from the United States and most of the remainder were from Western Europe or Canada.
 The ethnic makeup was 78.9% non-Hispanic White, 4.9% East Asian, 4.2% South Asian, 3.6% white Hispanic, 2.6% Middle Eastern, 0.7% Black and 5.1% others.
-LessWrong users are highly educated (with the majority having at least a Bachelor's degree) and work primarily in IT, engineering or other STEM fields.
-A majority of 67% describe themselves as atheists and only 3.7% as convinced theists.
+Most respondents had at least a Bachelor's degree and worked or studied primarily in IT, engineering or other STEM fields.
+In the religion question, 67.1% selected non-spiritual atheism, 10.4% spiritual atheism and 3.7% committed theism.
 In terms of political orientation, the most frequently mentioned answers were liberal (32.3%), libertarian (25.2%) and social democratic (22.3%).

 Notable users

 LessWrong has been associated with several influential contributors.
 Founder Eliezer Yudkowsky established the platform to promote rationality and raise awareness about potential risks associated with artificial intelligence.
-Scott Alexander became one of the site's most popular writers before starting his own blog, Slate Star Codex, contributing discussions on AI safety and rationality.
+Scott Alexander contributed to the site before starting his own blog, Slate Star Codex, in 2013.

 Further notable users on LessWrong include Paul Christiano, Wei Dai and Zvi Mowshowitz.
 A selection of posts by these and other contributors, selected through a community review process, were published as parts of the essay collections "A Map That Reflects the Territory" and "The Engines of Cognition".

-Ziz LaSota, who was the leader of the Zizians (an offshoot of the rationalist community), was a LessWrong user.
+Ziz LaSota, described by members of the rationalist community as the leader of the Zizians (an offshoot of the rationalist community), was a LessWrong user.
 The group was eventually banned from LessWrong and associated meetups and conferences due to an alleged pattern of aggressive behavior.